8 Best Market Research Methods to Know Your Buyer Better

 Do you know what people say about your business online and how they feel towards it right now?
 If not, then research in social media listening will help us keep that conversation going!

-By tracking mentions of your brand name alongside related topics across different platforms like X or Instagram, actionable insight into public perception of your company can be gained.
+By tracking mentions of your brand name alongside related topics across platforms like X or Instagram, you can gain actionable insights into public perception of your company.

 A holistic approach to social media listening allows one to stay on top of things happening within the industry at any given time – trends change overnight, and so should we sometimes, too, don’t you think?

-So, being aware of what customers say about our brand on various channels ensures relevancy is preserved along the way, thus keeping us continuously ahead of others!
+So, being aware of what customers say about our brand across various channels ensures that relevancy is preserved along the way, keeping us continuously ahead of others!

 7 – Customer Feedback and Reviews